Gregg Feinerman, M.D., F.A.C.S.

 Dr. Feinerman is a member of the scientific advisory board for Bausch & Lomb, manufacturer of Crystalens™.
 He also served as a certified clinical instructor for Nidek, Inc., manufacturer of the Nidek laser.
 Dr. Feinerman frequently travels around the U.S. training physicians on both Crystalens™ and laser refractive surgery.

-He is also an associate clinical professor at USC in the Department of Ophthalmology.
+Despite his busy schedule, Dr. Feinerman serves as an adjunct clinical professor at USC in the Department of Ophthalmology.
 Dr. Feinerman is very proud to be teaching eye surgery at University of Southern California.

 More than anything else, Dr. Feinerman feels that the best way to measure his success as a Orange County LASIK and cataract surgeon is by the satisfaction of each of his Orange County area patients.
 If you would like to find out how Dr. Gregg Feinerman can help you to see clearly through LASIK surgery, please contact the Feinerman Vision Center in Newport Beach today!

-Other staff members include optometrist, Dr. Brittany Reimers and Francesca Sefton.
+Other staff members include our optometrists, Brittany Reimers, O.D. and Francesca Sefton, O.D.

 Brittany Reimers, O.D.